 Baby gates are an option to help prevent pets from slipping outside while you pass out treats at your front door.
-Leashes and collars with up-to-date ID tags are also a good idea.
+Leashes and collars with up-to-date I.D. tags are also a good idea.

 Instead of lighting traditional candles, battery-powered Jack-o-lantern bulbs are a safe and effective alternative.

-Bach’s 5 Flower Rescue Remedy Safe works well to calm and relax nervously, stressed pets, safely.
+Bach’s 5 Flower Rescue Remedy Safe works well to calm and relax nervously, stressed pets safely.
 A few drops in your pet’s food or water bowl or adding a few drops directly in your pet’s mouth usually works like a charm.

-To reach the ASPCA Poison Control Center call 1-888-426-4435.
+To reach the ASPCA Poison Control Center, call 1-888-426-4435.

 Having a Pet First Aid kit on hand is also a good idea.

 Halloween offers us loads of devilish goblins, fun, and festivity.
-Remembering that your pets depend on you to stay safe helps to ensure a fun and safe holiday for all!
+Remembering that your pets depend on you to stay safe helps ensure a fun and safe holiday for all!

-Dr. Carol is an author and world-renowned integrative veterinarian of twenty plus years.
+Dr. Carol is an author and world-renowned integrative veterinarian of twenty-plus years.
 After graduating from the Ohio State College of Veterinary Medicine, Dr. Carol completed a prestigious internship at the Columbus Zoo.
 Shortly afterward, she launched a very successful private practice and became the founder and director of the non-profit organization, the American Pet Institute.
 Dr. Carol offers traditional veterinary care for dogs and cats with a softer, natural touch.
-Her approach highlights the importance of nutrition and utilizing holistic avenues in combination with traditional treatments.
+Her approach highlights the importance of nutrition and utilizing holistic avenues in combination with conventional treatments.